Cross-posted from the Digital Union blog.

 A few weeks ago I facilitated a workshop on teaching with portfolios for Learning Technology.
 As much as we talk about the technology supporting e-portfolios, it’s good to step back and take stock of the pedagogical approaches behind them.

-How can I get students to engage with library research projects more effectively?
+How can I get students to comment on each other's work more effectively?